Altinn/altinn-studio-docs/content/community/changelog/deployment/migration/_index.en.md

   version: 1.1.0
 ```

-You are using the latest deployment strategy
+You are using the latest deployment strategy.

+How to configure your deployment is documented [here](/app/development/configuration/deployment)

+{{%notice info%}}
+Newer version are available.
+If the new version is a major version please note that there could be breaking changes.
+{{%/notice%}}
 ## Migrating to new deployment strategy

 The migration is fairly simple and involves three changes in your deployment folder: